"WORLD CHAMPION ENTERED AT MAKAHA," BY MARTYN CHASE, HONOLULU STAR-BULLETIN (1964)

 Her trip is sponsored by the Sunday Telegraph newspaper and a Sydney department store.

-Miss O'Donnell, who lives at Ranora Point, 550 miles north of Sydney, hasn't had a chance to surf at Sunset or Makaha Beach yet, but hopes to get out there in the next day or so.
+Miss O'Donell, who lives at Ranora Point, 550 miles north of Sydney, hasn't had a chance to surf at Sunset or Makaha Beach yet, but hopes to get out there in the next day or so.
 “I understand the big waves here can be quite scary,” she said. ‘‘At home, I’ve never ridden any waves bigger than 10 or 12 feet.”

-Miss O’Donnell said her chances of winning the world meet in Peru should be better than winning at Makaha.
+Miss O’Donell said her chances of winning the world meet in Peru should be better than winning at Makaha.
 “This type of surfing is new to me,” she explained.
 “But by the time I go to Peru, I’ll have six weeks of practice here behind me.”